Become a member for free and join 420+ members in 82+ countries.

 Did you know that Chris makes the illustrations for the CDFN Life hacks?

-Written by Chris Stewart — Chris has been a creative professional for over 20 years: photographer, video wizard, writer, illustrator, often juggling more than one hat at once.
-He’s also an expert suitcase packer!
-Currently based in Myanmar, with previous adventures in Cambodia, Pakistan, Greece, and Japan.
-The CDFN Life Hacks aim to provide quick tips to navigate the posting cycles.
-Oh, and Chris draws all the illustrations for those CDFN Life Hacks posts!
+Written by Chris Stewart — Chris Stewart has been a creative professional for over 20 years: a photographer, video wizard, writer, illustrator, often juggling several hats at once.
+Chris is also a packing expert!
+He’s currently in a suitcase transition after leaving Myanmar, having had adventures in Cambodia, Pakistan, Greece, and Japan.
+The “CDFN Life Hacks” are designed to provide quick advice for navigating assignment cycles more smoothly.

 Have tips to share?
 Reach out to us — we’d love to hear from you.